samzare/Invariant-Contrastive-Self-Supervised-Learning/README.md

 ## MoCo v3 for Self-supervised ResNet and ViT

+### Combining risk extrapolation (REx) and contrastive infoNCE (MoCo v3) to mitigate biases and confouding features in self-supervised representations

 ### Introduction
 This is a PyTorch implementation of [MoCo v3](https://arxiv.org/abs/2104.02057) for self-supervised ResNet and ViT.